 I came back from the three-day therapy session brighter, lighter.
 I opened up my computer and started writing.
 "I'm not writing a book!"
 I'd yell to the walls as I banged away at the keyboard.
 But my story - my truth - was pouring out of me.
 I could feel the weight of fear, shame, sadness and anger shift as I wrote.
 I was healing with each chapter.
 I was writing a book whether I liked it or not.

 For decades I kept mostly quiet about my past.
 My close friends and partner knew everything of course, but when it came to family and others, I'd just make side comments about my time spent "locked up in prison camp" or joke about the years spent in a cult overseas.
 But I was ready to face it more fully now.
 I was ready to tell the whole story.
 Even if it hurt me.
 Even if it hurt others.
 I had paid too high of a price holding onto my past; I owed it to myself to release it.
 If the truth hurts someone, then I'd have to live with that.
 And so would they.

 The truth was that this book had been swirling in my head for two decades.
 When I finally gave my brain space, the words thrust out of me.
 It was exciting to finally see my truth on paper.
 Each night I'd read my new work aloud to the love of my life, Thomas.
 It was empowering to release my truth into the world, or at least to Thomas and our two dogs.

 Over the next 117 days I wrote 125,000 words.
 And here we are today.
 The book is finished, out with potential agents.
 It could be published soon.
-It's now nine months after I gained my freedom back from the corporate world.
 This process has felt a little like a birth, or re-birth is more accurate.
 I can't wait to see what the future brings.